4zwc/url-cleaner/README.md

 # url-cleaner
 Remove PATHS from urls quickly.
+Useful for proxies and more.

 # how to use